Even If She Forgets

 Isaiah 49:15 — “Can a woman forget her nursing child, or lack compassion for the child of her womb?
 Even if these forget, yet I will not forget you.”

-That is where this starts.
+That’s where this starts.
 Not with a theological concept.
 Not with an abstract quality.
 With anatomy.
-The word compassion in verse 15 is Rechem…the Hebrew word for womb.
-It is specific.
-It is physical.
-It is not a metaphor for anything else.
+The word compassion in verse 15 is Rechem, the Hebrew word for womb.
+It’s specific.
+Physical.
+Not a metaphor for anything else.
 It means exactly what it says.

-Because out of that root grows another one.
-Rachamim.
-And that is the word your English Bible translates as "compassion."
+And out of that root grows another one: Rachamim.
+That’s the word your English Bible translates as “compassion.”

-Most of us read "compassion" and think: warmth, sympathy, a feeling you produce on a good day.
-Which is not wrong.
-But something got lost on the way over.
-Because rachamim does not come from a word meaning "kind."
-It comes from a word meaning "womb."
+Most of us read “compassion” and think warmth, sympathy, a feeling you produce on a good day, which isn’t wrong exactly, but something got lost on the way over.
+Because rachamim doesn’t come from a word meaning “kind.”
+It comes from a word meaning “womb.”
 The compassion of God in this passage is named with an anatomical word.
-Theologians did not apply the maternal image from outside.
-He chose that word.
-It is built into the Hebrew He used about Himself.
+Theologians didn’t apply the maternal image to Him from the outside looking in — He chose that word Himself.
+It’s built into the Hebrew He used about His own heart.

-When Isaiah 49 says God looks at his people with rachamim, the word means something closer to womb-love.
-The love that formed you before you had language.
-The love you were swimming in before you knew there was a word for it.
+When Isaiah 49 says God looks at His people with rachamim, the word means something closer to womb-love.
+The love that formed you before you had language for anything.
+The love you were swimming in before you knew there was a word for it at all.

 What does that actually mean?